 Key admissions criteria

-To be admitted to the MS in Health Law and Strategy program, applicants must have a bachelor’s degree and at least eight years of relevant professional experience.
-Exceptional candidates with five years of relevant professional experience, including mid- or senior-level management experience, will be considered.
+To be admitted to the MS in Health Law and Strategy program, applicants must have a bachelor’s degree and at least five years of relevant professional experience including mid- or senior-level management experience.

 The admissions process is rigorous and selective.
 The Admissions Committee considers applicants holistically based on the qualities they will bring to the MS in Health Law and Strategy program.